princemwill/course-resources/week4/assignments/01-structure/README.md

 ### Stretch Tasks

 Work on these additional layouts.
+These aren't necessarily more complex layouts - remember to focus on the information that needs to be conveyed, and trust that positioning/sizing can largely be handled with CSS!

 #### News Site